 Getting Started as a Freshman Applicant

-Scheduling a Visit
+Scheduling a visit

-It’s never too early to schedule a visit to the campus.
+If you will be a transfer student to LIU it’s never too early to schedule a visit to the campus.
 Not only will you get a better feel for the physical campus, you will find that your tour guide will be able to offer you a wealth of information about all that goes on here.
 So, be sure to ask plenty of questions!

 To set up a private visit or a group tour of LIU Brooklyn, please send an email to email@example.com with the time and date you would like to visit.
 (Note: please specify whether or not you will require a tour of the Residence Hall facilities as well.)

 The PCAT is a national, standardized exam that is required of all applicants to LIU Pharmacy’s Pharm.D. professional program.
 The PCAT includes seven subtests in verbal ability, biology, chemistry, reading comprehension, quantitative ability, and writing.
 You should plan on taking the PCAT prior to the PharmCAS application deadline to plan to start your professional pharmacy studies.
 Complete information on applying for the PCAT and the format of the exam may be found at http://www.pcatweb.info.
 LIU Pharmacy will consider PCAT scores up to three calendar years old.

 Your PCAT score is important.
 LIU Pharmacy makes use of PCAT as part of its process to make admissions decision as it provides a common criterion of pharmacy-related academic proficiency that may be used to compare all of our applicants regardless of the college(s) attended.
 We encourage you to study and prepare for the PCAT.
 There are many alternatives toward preparing for the PCAT.
 These include test preparation books available from most booksellers, in-person or online preparatory courses offered by various commercial companies or even private tutoring.
 Applicants should take their test preparation seriously and start preparing early.